medsuet/Xcelerium-IC-Design-Training/Moazzam/src/Systemverilog/seq_multiplier_valid_ready/README.md

 ### READY before VALID handshake
 In the Simulation photo, **Hand-Shake 1** is shown this interface in which ready in already high and valid go high after some cycle and hand-shake after the clock cycle when both signal is high.

-### VALID before READY handshake
-In the Simulation photo, **Hand-Shake-2** is shown this interface in which valid in already high and ready go high after some cycle and hand-shake after the clock cycle when both signal is high.

 ### VALID with READY handshake
 In the Simulation photo, **Hand-Shake-2** is shown this interface in which valid and ready go high at same cycle and hand-shake at that clock cycle when both signal is high.

+### VALID before READY handshake
+In the Simulation photo, **Hand-Shake 3** is shown this interface in which valid in already high and ready go high after some cycle and hand-shake after the clock cycle when both signal is high.

 ### Simulation photo